ergoplatform/ergodocs/docs/dev/protocol/index.md

 ::/cards::

-> *Creating financial contracts on the blockchain isn't just about the functionality; it's about making that functionality safe, accessible, and powerful.*
+> *"Creating financial contracts on the blockchain isn't just about the functionality; it's about making that functionality safe, accessible, and powerful."*